ventsi-georgiev/temp/README.md

 - `.computopUnprocessableEntity(ComputopUnprocessableEntity)` - the server understood the request but could not process it (business-rule or validation constraint).
 The object typically contains:
     - `description`: why the entity could not be processed.
     - `code`: an internal error code useful for logging and support.
-    - `paymentId`: the identifier of the related payment (for correlation and investigation).
+    - `paymentIntentId`: the identifier of the related payment intent (for correlation and investigation).
 - `requestFailed(Error)` - a transport or networking-level error.
 Treat as transient unless the underlying error indicates otherwise.
 - `threeDsInitializationFailed`, `threeDsChallengeRuntimeError`, `threeDsChallengeFlowFailed` - errors related to the EMV 3-D Secure / challenge flow.
 These require special attention (see notes below).